Washington Tumult Jolts Stocks, Sends Dollar Lower

 Stocks, the U.S. dollar and government bond yields slid as investors pulled back from bets on the swift passage of President Donald Trump's agenda.
 Wagers that his policies would boost growth and inflation have been unwinding for months, but those moves accelerated Wednesday.

-In one of the clearest signs of waning investor confidence, a closely watched measure of the dollar's value was on track to give back its postelection gains.
-Stocks fell around the world, with major U.S. stock indexes heading for their biggest declines in months.
+In one of the clearest signs of waning investor confidence, a closely watched measure of the dollar's value erased its postelection gains.

 Continue Reading Below